Sen. Warner calls for US cyber doctrine, new standards for security

 The US needs improved cybersecurity policies if it's going to catch up with the practices in the rest of the world, Sen. Mark Warner said Friday, adding that the government has failed to recognize the seriousness of the situation.

-The Virginia Democrat, who serves as vice chairman on the Senate Select Intelligence Committee, said US cybersecurity fails to provide adequate protection of critical infrastructure or guard against the dissemination of disinformation online.
-He made the comments in a keynote address at the Center for a New American Security in Washington, DC.
+The Virginia Democrat, who serves as vice chairman of the Senate Select Intelligence Committee, said US cybersecurity fails to provide adequate protection of critical infrastructure or guard against the dissemination of disinformation online.
+He made the comments in a keynote address at the Center for a New American Security in Washington.

-Foreign propaganda remains a growing problem on social media with companies such as Facebook continually uncovering disinformation campaigns that originate in Iran, Russia and other countries.
+Foreign propaganda remains a growing problem on social media, with companies such as Facebook uncovering disinformation campaigns that originate in Iran, Russia and other countries.

-In his speech, Warner said these attacks will only get worse unless US policy develops to grow with it.
-He proposed a new US cyber doctrine and suggested an international agreement on standards in cyberattacks and security.
+In his speech, Warner said these attacks will only get worse unless US policy develops.
+He proposed a new US cyber doctrine and suggested an international agreement on standards regarding cyberattacks and security.

-He also criticized the US government's failure to focus on cybersecurity, specifically calling for the White House to acknowledge that Russian hackers undermined the presidential election in 2016.
-He noted the White House still does not have a cybersecurity coordinator, a position that it eliminated in May.
+Warner also criticized the US government's failure to focus on cybersecurity, specifically calling for the White House to acknowledge that Russian hackers undermined the presidential election in 2016.
+He noted the White House still doesn't have a cybersecurity coordinator, a position it eliminated in May.

 Warner said it was "totally unacceptable" that federal agencies aren't using two-factor authentication for security.
 Senators found in September that only 11 percent of the State Department's staffers have the security measure enabled.

-He also called on lawmakers on Capitol Hill to improve its security policies and practices.
+Warner called on lawmakers on Capitol Hill to improve Congress' security policies and practices.

 Warner's proposed US cyber doctrine calls for five major changes: